ros2/ros2_documentation/source/How-To-Guides/Get-Backtrace-in-ROS-2.rst

   gdb ex run --args /path/to/exe/program

-Below are sections to describe the 3 major situations you could run into with ROS 2-based systems.
+Below are sections to describe the three major situations you could run into with ROS 2-based systems.
 Read the section that best describes the problem you're attempting to solve.

 Debugging a specific node with GDB